 California Chapter Representative

 Julie Payne-Neward is a Chapter Representative on the SLN Board, as well as the President and Co-Founder of the California Chapter of the Sibling Leadership Network.
-She is the eldest of four siblings spanning 8 years; her next sibling and eldest sister- Natalie Rose, is diagnosed as “Encephalopathy Unknown Origin”.
+The story behind the launch of the chapter can be found in this article on sibling support groups, in which Julie is quoted.
+She is the eldest of four siblings spanning 8 years; her next sibling and eldest sister- Natalie Rose, is diagnosed as “Encephalopathy Unknown Origin.”
 She was born typical, but fell into a coma that left her brain damaged when she was a toddler.
 Julie has chosen a career in retail real estate as the General Manager of a shopping mall in Northern California and is looking forward to working with the local special needs community on employment efforts.
 She received her International MBA from the University of San Diego and her BS in Business: International Concentration from Saint Mary’s College in California.
-She lives in the San Francisco East Bay, a short distance from her mother and sisters, with her husband and toddler daughter who keeps her on her toes!
+She lives in the San Francisco East Bay, a short distance from her mother and sisters, with her husband and two kids who keep her on her toes!

 Colorado Chapter Representative